 (You may copy this content for use in your own media)

 for immediate release

-Ft.
-Lauderdale, Fla–The Florida State Horticultural Society will hold its 131st annual meeting on June 10 through June 12, 2018, at the Renaissance Ft.
-Lauderdale Cruise Port Hotel located at 1617 SE 17th Street in Ft.
-Lauderdale, Florida.
+Orlando, Fla–The Florida State Horticultural Society will hold its 132nd annual meeting on June 9 through June 11, 2019, at the Sheraton Orlando North Hotel located at 600 North Lake Destiny Road in Maitland, Florida.

 With over 100 technical presentations and special sessions with invited speakers, there will also be a welcome reception, extension luncheon, horticultural crops breakfast, and more to network with friends and colleagues.
 Both members and nonmembers of FSHS may attend.
 Industry members, growers and students are especially welcome.
 Scholarships for students to attend are also available.
 The Annual Meeting features seminars in applied research on citrus, horticultural and agronomic crops and products.
 New developments and practices by growers, processors, allied industries and others in Florida will be highlighted.
 Programs from the sections will include presentations about: